ibalosh/pet_tracker/README.md

 ### Setup

 1. Clone the repository
-2. Execute the below commands, in root folder to install gem, loads the schema and seeds example data
+2. Execute the below commands, in root folder of the Rails app, to install gem, loads the schema and seeds example data

 ```bash
 bundle install
 bin/rails db:setup
 ```

-`db/seeds.rb` creates:

-- Species
-- Tracker Types
-- Trackers
-- Owners and Pets
+`db/seeds.rb` creates a few example records for testing purposes.

 ## Running Tests